Report of 'malicious communications' said to have been made by councillor under investigation

 A former mayor is under investigation by police after allegedly posting an anti-Muslim message on Facebook.

-The inquiry into Seaham Town Councillor Barbara Allen was put into the public eye after resident of the town asked her about the message as she handed over the mayoral chains at its annual meeting.
+The inquiry into Seaham Town councillor Barbara Allen was put into the public eye after a resident of the town asked her about the message as she handed over the mayoral chains at the council’s annual meeting.

 She confirmed police are looking into the post, which was put online early last month.